Hardware Trojans from Invisible Inversions: On the Trojanizability of Standard Cell Libraries: Revisiting Trojan Detection

 \section{Revisiting Trojan Detection}

-Having identified cell pairs that are difficult to distinguish, we now analyze how likely Trojans based on instance-level cell substitutions remain undetected.
+Having identified cell pairs that are difficult to distinguish, we now analyze the likelihood of Trojans based on instance-level cell substitutions remaining undetected.
 To this end, we turn towards individual cell instances and extend our similarity scoring approach from~\autoref{sec:robustmetric:distinguishability:score} with a classifier predicting whether individual cell instances are benign or Trojans.
-We then compare the detection performance of our refined method with the original detection method proposed by \citet{DBLP:conf/sp/PuschnerMBKMP23}, which utilizes either template matching, via-masks matching, or both.
+We then compare the detection performance of our refined method with the original detection method proposed by \citet{DBLP:conf/sp/PuschnerMBKMP23}, which utilizes either template matching, via-mask matching, or both.
 With this experiment, we augment our initial notion of similarity with a practical analysis of detectability in which we focus particularly on the probability of false negatives, \ie, cell pairs that would likely remain undetected if exchanged.